Greg Johnson (ice hockey): International play

 Johnson earned a silver medal representing Canada at the 1994 Lillehammer Olympics.
 He also played for the Canadian National Team in the 1992–93 and 1993–94 seasons.

 Personal life

 Johnson's brother Ryan was also a professional hockey player, playing for five teams over a fifteen-year NHL career.

 On July 7, 2019, Johnson's wife Kristin found him dead in the basement of their Detroit home.
 No cause of death has been given, but police reports concluded that it was suicide by firearm.
 Johnson was 48 and survived by his wife and their two daughters.

+On July 10, 2024, five years after his death, it was announced Johnson was posthumously diagnosed with chronic traumatic encephalopathy (CTE).